 Your credit score is among the more important factors a lender considers before deciding whether to approve you for a mortgage.
 But they also consider your debt-to-income ratio, your savings and how much money you have available to put toward a down payment, you can also check the 3 top tips on affording your dream home and increasing your credit score.

-Beyond helping to determine whether you can even get a mortgage, your score also plays a large role in the interest rate and payment terms you’re ultimately approved for.
+Beyond helping to determine whether you can even get a mortgage, your score also plays a large role in the interest rate and payment terms you’re ultimately approved for (visit this page to get all the details).
 If your credit score is below average — which experts say is anywhere from 650 to 699 — lenders may factor in risk-based pricing when quoting your mortgage details.

 To offset the perceived risk of taking on a borrower with a low credit score, a lender may increase the interest rate on a mortgage.
 It means that a credit score of 650 might get a higher interest rate than a credit score of 720, which could cost you tens of thousands more over the life of your mortgage.